 Aperture (also known as “f stop”) allows you to control how blurry the background looks.
 You may notice in professional photography, the subject is usually a bit sharper than the background like this:

-The lower your aperture or f stop is, the less of your image that will be in focus.
+The lower your aperture or f stop is, the less of your image will be in focus.
 The higher the number the more of your image will be in focus.
 Shooting “wide open” at 1.8 will make your background super blurry, but you also risk making parts of your subject a bit blurry because there is such a narrow field that will be in focus.

 A lower aperture also means your lens will be more “open” which lets more light in.